How much do life coaches make?

 Let’s say it takes 10 sessions to get good results.
 At $220 an hour, a 10-hour coaching package should be priced at $2,200.

-You aren’t limited to offering large packages or coaching programs.
-You can also offer individual sessions or bundles of sessions.
+You aren’t limited to offering large packages or private coaching programs.
+You can also offer individual sessions, bundles of sessions, or group sessions.

 This is a great way to let people try your coaching without committing to an expensive program.
-And it lets people come to you on an as-needed basis if that’s what they prefer.
+And it lets paying clients come to you on an as-needed basis if that’s what they prefer.

 Don’t undersell yourself

 If your coaching truly impacts your clients' lives, it’s valuable. $220 an hour may not actually reflect the value you offer.
-While it may be a good starting point, don’t be afraid to raise your rates as you gain experience and become better known.
+While it may be a good starting point, don’t be afraid to raise your rates as you gain experience and become more established in your industry.
+Many life coaches increase their rates every year to reflect their increased experience, growth, and value over time.

 Raise your rates